 ROI of improving technical practices

 Set your team up for success and implement technical best practices along with Scrum ceremonies and other process changes.
-While it take real time to get a testing infrastructure in place, it’s easy to recoup the initial investment.
+While it takes real time to get a testing infrastructure in place, it’s easy to recoup the initial investment.
 Therefore, technical practices strongly affect your organization’s ability to shorten the time to market, which is a huge benefit of Agile adoption.

 In addition to functional test automation, you can also eliminate waste by adopting test-driven development (which includes a subset of test automation) where tests are written and built before production code is written.
 If tests are written by developers before they write production code, design is given another look and there’s a smaller chance of developers getting red dragon syndrome.
 Once all the tests pass, developers stop writing code.